 The principal source of income for the Issuer is tolls collected from motorists for the use of the expressways managed by the Issuer.
 The Issuer also receives lease payments from operators of service areas and gas stations located at various points along the expressways.
 In addition, the Issuer provides, at cost, road construction services (including supervision of Government construction projects along various locations adjacent to expressways) and supporting services (including the purchase and sale on behalf of the Government of land related to expressways) to the Government.
-The Issuer's revenue from its toll business was \\ 3,964 \text{ billion}, \\ 4,179 \text{ billion and }\\ 4,208 \text{ billion in 2020, 2021 and 2022, respectively, which represented 41.5%, 39.7% and 39.0% of the Issuer's revenues, or 85.7%, 82.7% and 79.3% of the Issuer's revenues other than from the construction and supporting businesses (which yield no gross profit as the Issuer operates these businesses at cost), in 2020, 2021 and 2022, respectively.
-Toll revenues are largely dependent on the total traffic volume on the expressways managed by the Issuer, which was 1,614 million, 1,698 million and 1,770 million vehicles in 2020, 2021 and 2022, respectively, while the total registered vehicles in Korea were 24 million, 25 million and 25 million as of December 31, 2020, 2021 and 2022, respectively, according to the Korea National Statistical Office.
+The Issuer's revenue from its toll business was #3,964 billion, #4,179 billion and #4,208 billion in 2020, 2021 and 2022, respectively, which represented 41.5%, 39.7% and 39.0% of the Issuer's revenues, or 85.7%, 82.7% and 79.3% of the Issuer's revenues other than from the construction and supporting businesses (which yield no gross profit as the Issuer operates these businesses at cost), in 2020, 2021 and 2022, respectively.
+Toll revenues are largely dependent on the total traffic volume on the expressways managed by the Issuer, which was 1,614 million, 1,698 million and 1,770 million vehicles in 2020, 2021 and 2022, respectively, according to the Korea National Statistical Office.
 See "Business - Traffic."

 The Government's mandate for the Issuer includes implementation of the Government's National Arterial Expressway Network Plan, adopted in 1991, which sets forth a plan for the construction of Korea's national expressway network.
 A key component of this plan was the National 7x9+6R Plan, which contemplated construction of 7,331 kilometers of expressways throughout Korea in the form of a grid comprised of seven south-to-north expressways, nine east-to-west expressways and six ring-shaped beltways encircling major cities.
-This plan was changed to the current National 10x10+6R2 Plan, which was adopted in 2020 with a target completion timeline of 2030.
-The National 10x10+6R2 Plan contemplates construction of 7,783 kilometers of expressways throughout Korea in the form of a grid comprised of ten south-to-north expressways, ten east-to-west expressways and six ring-shaped beltways encircling major cities.
-67% of the National 10x10+6R2 Plan, in terms of route kilometers, was completed as of December 31, 2022.
+This plan was changed to the current National $10x10+6R^2$ Plan, which was adopted in 2020 with a target completion timeline of 2030.
+The National $10x10+6R^2$ Plan contemplates construction of 7,783 kilometers of expressways throughout Korea in the form of a grid comprised of ten south-to-north expressways, ten east-to-west expressways and six ring-shaped beltways, ten east-to-west expressways throughout Korea in the form of a grid comprised of ten south-to-north expressways, ten east-to-west expressways and six ring-shaped beltways encircling major cities.
+67% of the National $10x10+6R^2$ Plan, in terms of route kilometers, was completed as of December 31, 2022.
 As of December 31, 2022, the Issuer had 18 new expressway routes under construction for an aggregate length of 530.1 kilometers and 3 expressway routes under expansion for an aggregate length of 40.3 kilometers.